WorkloadAutomation/ibm-workload-automation-docker-compose/readmes/readme_DYNAMIC_AGENT.md

 ## Additional Information
-For additional information about how to use the IBM Workload Automation, see the [online](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_pi/awspipartdepcont.htm) documentation.
+For additional information about how to use the IBM Workload Automation Agent, see the [online](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_pi/awspipartdepcont.htm) documentation.
 For technical issues, search for Workload Scheduler or Workload Automation on [StackOverflow](http://stackoverflow.com/search?q=workload+scheduler).

 ## License
 The Dockerfile and associated scripts are licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-IBM Workload Automation is licensed under the IBM International Program License Agreement.
-This license for IBM Workload Automation can be found [online](https://www14.software.ibm.com/cgi-bin/weblap/lap.pl?li_formnum=L-AGOO-BW5RTA).
+IBM Workload Automation Agent is licensed under the IBM International Program License Agreement.
+This license for IBM Workload Automation Agent can be found [online](https://www14.software.ibm.com/cgi-bin/weblap/lap.pl?li_formnum=L-DDDO-C3UKVB).
 Note that this license does not permit further distribution.